Expert Tips For Fitting More Greens Into Your Day

 4. Phytonutrients will make you smarter.
 (Yes, really.)

-Phytonutrients—in particular curcumin (found in turmeric), capsaicin (found in red pepper), epigallocatechin gallate (found in green tea), and resveratrol (found in grapes)—have been shown to enhance cognition and increase mental agility.
-Several studies have shown that these phytonutrients also help protect against neurodegenerative decline.
+Phytonutrients—in particular curcumin (found in turmeric), capsaicin (found in red pepper), epigallocatechin gallate (found in green tea), and resveratrol (found in grapes)—have been shown to enhance cognition and increase mental agility4.
+Several studies5 have shown that these phytonutrients also help protect against neurodegenerative decline6.
 As your brain is 80 percent fat, the antioxidant power of the phytonutrients helps to prevent the oxidation of fats, thereby promoting a faster and more resilient brain.

 5. Greens help you effortlessly maintain your happy weight.